codeclimate/test-reporter/man/cc-test-reporter-format-coverage.1.md

 them relative to the project root.
 This is usually the directory in which the tests were run.
 Defaults to current working directory.

+## --add-prefix *PATH*

+The prefix to add to file paths in coverage payloads, to make them match the project's directory structure.

 ## COVERAGE_FILE

 Path to the coverage file to process.
 Defaults to searching known paths where